Laser Skin Resurfacing

 What is a Laser Skin Resurfacing Session Like in Florida?

 An anesthetic will be used to minimize sensation in the treatment area during the session.
-Talk to the dermatologist during the initial consultation to find out what specifically can be done to maximize comfort throughout the laser skin resurfacing process.
+Talk to the dermatologist during your initial consultation to find out what specifically can be done to maximize comfort throughout the laser skin resurfacing process.

 What Happens After a Laser Skin Resurfacing Session?

 Patients can return home the same day as their laser skin resurfacing treatment because it's an outpatient procedure.
 It is still necessary to take measures to protect sensitive skin while it is healing.
 Despite being a non-surgical therapy, some downtime will be needed, but patients will be able to go out and get back to normal activities for the most part if they are comfortable doing so.
-In the days following laser skin resurfacing, the targeted area will appear red, feel sensitive, and will likely swell to some degree.
+In the days following laser skin resurfacing, the targeted area will appear red, feel sensitive, and likely swell to some degree.
 Don’t use certain types of makeup at first, as cosmetics can irritate the skin.
 It is also important to stay out of the sun while the skin is healing.

 Keeping the skin clean is vital.
 To stave off the risk of infections, avoid activities or environments that can be considered hygiene risks, such as swimming pools or gym workouts.